eluv-io/rag-challenge/README.md

 # Eluvio Q/A RAG Challenge

 Your task is to implement a lightweight RAG agent which answers questions about Eluvio!
+For more information about RAG (retrieval augmented generation), check out this example: https://huggingface.co/blog/ngxson/make-your-own-rag.

 You will scrape publicly available information (our homepage for example https://eluv.io/), index it locally, and expose your agent through a local API.

 ---